cosmos/sdk-tutorials/academy/xl-run-prod/3-genesis.md

 $ ./myprojectd collect-gentxs
 ```

-In fact, if some validators are not cooperating fast enough, you can do it when you have enough of them to start a valid network.
+In fact, if some validators are not cooperating fast enough, you can do the operation when you have received a reply from enough of them to start a valid network.
 The late potential validators can always send transactions to the live network to become validators at a later date.

 <!--
 Confirm whether doing it multiple times is idempotent.